The first subject to address is TV antenna range.

 4. Do you look down on everyone?

 Do you live on a hill?
 If so your reception should be very good.
 Some time ago a customer called me on the phone.
-He wanted to inform me that the MS 2000 he had purchased from our company wasn't working good at all.
+He wanted to inform me that the antenna he had purchased from our company wasn't working good at all.
 I had the customer run through some troubleshooting procedures and could find nothing wrong.
-I finally ask him where he had installed the antenna and he replied, "oh it's on top of the TV in the basement", elevation does matter.
+I finally ask him where he had installed the antenna and he replied, "oh it's in the basement", elevation does matter.
 Examine your elevation in comparison to the terrain surrounding your home.
 When you're driving home pay attention to the terrain.
 Sometimes changes in elevation are so small and gradual they go unnoticed.
 Sometimes you can even be living on a hill in a deep valley and not even realize it.

 5. The bottom line